ellakoa/postcard-poem/content/posts/white-horses.md

   catching a wave with salty sea spray
 poem: |-
-  The waves are mesmerising today
-  Crashing onshore in a rhythmic way.
+  The waves are mesmerising today rolling onshore in a rhythmic way.

   The other day they were full of rage a rage, of a storm